 While Kindle preserved at least some of the Word formatting, Draft2 Digital stripped almost all of it away.

-I found this in D2d help, but it proved to be a hit and miss affair.
-Some formatting stuck on some poems, but not others.
+I found this in D2D help, but it proved to be a hit and miss affair.
+Some formatting worked on some poems, but not others.

 Blockquotes and Poetry

-I decided to do some digging around for articles and suggestions about formatting for poetry but most of the advice I found involved editing .html and .css.
+I decided to do some digging around for articles and suggestions about formatting for a poetry book title.
+But most of the publishing advice I found involved editing .html and .css.

-For those new to self-publishing, these are skills that are usually very difficult to master quickly.
+For those new to self-publishing, these are complex skills that are usually very difficult to master quickly.

 In the end, I found that the easiest, quickest and most flexible means of formatting a manuscript for poetry was to use two free software tools.
 One for Kindle and one for Draft2Digital.